-Boynton Health Service has significant outreach efforts in the areas of sexual health, tobacco, alcohol and other drugs, and nutrition.
+Boynton Health has significant outreach efforts in the areas of sexual health, tobacco, alcohol and other drugs, and nutrition.
 The following student groups are a part of our peer education initiatives.

 Gopher Chauffeur is a free transportation service that promotes safety in the campus community by providing University of Minnesota students with safe rides home.